Faryalaurooj/Tracking-with-YOLOv8/README.md

 ### Evolution

 We are using a fast multi-object tracking genetic algorithm for tracker hyperparameter tuning.
-By default the objectives are:

-(1) HOTA (Higher Order Tracking Accuracy) : is a novel metric which balances the effect of performing accurate Detection, Association and Localization into a single unified metric for comparing trackers.

-(2) MOTA (Multiple Object Tracking Accuracy) : MOTA performs both matching and association scoring at a local detection level but pronounces detection accuracy more.

-(3) IDF1 : IDF1 performs at a trajectory level by emphasizing the effect of association.
-It is the ratio of correctly identified detections over the average number of ground-truth and computed detections.
-The basic idea of IDF1 is to com- bine IDP and IDR to a single number.

-(4) Tracking speed

 By comparing results from above experiments (1) till (5) benchmarked on same video '1.mp4' it was observed that tracking speed per image is: